Samuel Echevarria-Cruz

 Teaching Experience

-• Professor of Sociology, Department of Social and Behavioral Science, Austin Community College.
+• Professor of Sociology, Austin Community College.
 Austin, Texas.
-(2016-present)
+(2005-present)

 • Visiting Scholar - Lozano Long Institute of Latin American Studies/Benson Latin American Collection, The University of Texas at Austin (2016-2017)